HP launches laptops and monitors designed for work-from-home life

 Pricing and availability

 - HP Elite Dragonfly G2 and HP Elite Dragonfly Max are expected to be available in January.
-Pricing will be available closer to availability.
+Pricing will be released closer to availability.

 - HP Elite Wireless Earbuds are expected to be available in April.
-Pricing will be available closer to availability.
+Pricing will be released closer to availability.

 - HP Elite Folio is expected to be available in February.
-Pricing will be available closer to availability.
+Pricing will be released closer to availability.

 - HP EliteBook 840 Aero G8 is expected to be available in March.
-Pricing will be available closer to availability.
+Pricing will be released closer to availability.

 - HP Elite x2 G8 is expected to be available in April.
-Pricing will be available closer to availability.
+Pricing will be released closer to availability.

 - HP ENVY 14 is expected to be available in January via HP.com for a starting price of $1,000.